luzianscherrer/gitanchor/README.md

 GitAnchor therefore provides an easy and convenient way to proof the existence of any kind of files in combination with all the versioning features that regular Git is offering.
 Its convenience is achieved by a set of seamlessly integrated tools, consisting of a GitHub webapp plugin, a command line interface and a specific webapp.

+## ETHOnline Hackathon

+This is my contribution to the [ETHOnline Hackathon](https://online.ethglobal.com) taking place from September 2nd to 28th, 2022.

+**The documentation is always evolving during the event...**

 ## Supported Blockchains

 | Blockchain | Purpose | Type | Contract Address |